It wouldn't be an exaggeration to say that the SaaS market is crowded with multiple products for one problem.

 Zendesk simplified their pricing page to increase conversion rate

-The market has always been swamped with CRM tools.
+The market is swamped with CRM tools.
 But here's the problem: the majority of vendors fail to sell the value of their product.

 The reason is simple.
 Most CRM tools come with a steep learning curve.
 They are highly complex and unintuitive.